What Can Veiled Chameleons Eat?

 Water

-Veiled Chameleons can survive for a little while without drinking water but can develop serious health problems if they do not get enough, these may not be visible at first, so it is essential you always have water available for your Chameleon to drink should they need it.
-Since they drink by licking the droplets from the glass in their habitat, you can mist their enclosure a couple of times per day to provide them with droplets to drink, and if you feel that you don't have enough time to do this, then you can buy a "dripper" which has been made for this purpose which will do the job for you.
+Since they drink by licking the droplets from the leaves in their habitat, you can mist the leaves in their enclosure in the morning and at night when lights are off to provide them with droplets to drink, and if you feel that you don't have enough time to do this, then you can buy a "dripper" which has been made for this purpose which will do the job for you.
+You can also add some ice cubes on the top of the enclosure!

 Leave a comment